obonaventure/cnp3/book-2nd/principles/network.rst

 One of the objectives of the `control plane` in the network layer is to maintain the routing tables that are used on all routers.
 As indicated earlier, a routing table is a data structure that contains, for each destination address (or block of addresses) known by the router, the outgoing interface over which the router must forward a packet destined to this address.
 The routing table may also contain additional information such as the address of the next router on the path towards the destination or an estimation of the cost of this path.

-In this section, we discuss the three main techniques that can be used to maintain the routing tables in a network.
+In this section, we discuss the main techniques that can be used to maintain the forwarding tables in a network.